 —

 Remember you are not there to break any records.
-Do not use a garmin or data devices.
+Do not use data devices, apart from a clock.
 Do not use a heart rate monitor.
 Do not try for the ironman world championships.
 All these things will move your latch away from the activity at hand.

 1 - Dial in on your breathing and make sure you are around the level where you could hold a conversation; where you can get 4 to 6 words out before having to take a breath.

-2 - Dial in on your legs and your hips and your feet.
+2 - Dial in on your legs, hips and feet.
 Focus on pedalling in circles, ideally with clipless pedals, so you can feel the force from your feet transferring to the cranks through the entire 360 degrees.
 Do not stomp or grind; find your own comfortable cadence and power and settle in to riding in smooth circles.

-3 - Get your body as stable as possible on the bike and focus on your contact points: the handles, the seat, and the pedals.
+3 - Get your body as stable as possible and focus on your contact points: the handles, the seat, and the pedals.
 Slight bend in the arms and stable hands.
-Stable breathing, which is tuned into the timing of your legs.
-Slower exhales if possible but don’t sweat it too much.
+Stable breathing, which is tuned to the timing of your legs.

-The key is to tune in to your entire body; feel yourself as a well oiled machine with your hips being the driver of all the motion.
+Feel yourself as a well oiled machine with your hips being the driver of motion.
 Your diaphragm goes all the way to your pelvis, then your lungs are at the root of your arms; your breath is the centre of it all.
 Your arms are relaxed but firm and your hands sit on the bars without grasping.

 4 - Do this until you feel like you have a rhythm and then relax the focus and look around and enjoy the ride.
-Drink in the scenery as it sails by.
-Enjoy the colour of the season and the taste of the air and the music in your body and then realise your mind has drifted to a thought and acknowledge the thought and let it go.
+Drink in the scenery.
+Enjoy the colour of the season and the taste of the air and the music in your body and realise your mind has drifted to a thought and acknowledge the thought and let it go.

 Enjoy the ride!